 Acrylic coated sand that is used as an infill for artificial grass and also helps moderate the temperature of the artificial turf.

-The process of transforming liquid plastic into individual solid fibers by pushing the liquid plastic through a fixed cross sectional profile that is designed to form each individual blade of turf.
-For example: A turf can be extruded with a ‘W’ shaped profile or ‘U’ shaped profile.
+The process of transforming liquid plastic into individual solid fibers by pushing the liquid plastic through a fixed cross-sectional profile that is designed to form each blade of turf.
+For example, an extruded turf of a ‘W’ shaped profile or ‘U’ shaped profile.

 Fall Zone Safety Rating:

 Meets the standards defined by the American Society for Testing and Materials (ASTM) Guidelines to particular heights or Head Impact Collision (HIC).

 Fiber refers to the individual blade of grass.